SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/name_formats.md

 1. [`kebab-case`](#kebab_case)
 1. [`PascalCase`](#pascalcase)

-In order of importance, names should be:
+In order of importance, names should be:<br/>
 1. Descriptive/specific
 1. Short